Volunteer

 Looking for a unique volunteer opportunity?

-Volunteers of all ages are an integral and valued part of the Museum of Health Care.
-Through their involvement and enthusiasm, we are able to increase our capacity and effectiveness as an organization, enhance our programs, and provide our visitors with a great experience.
-In return, our volunteers enjoy many benefits, are part of a unique team, and know that they are making a difference.
+Volunteers are an integral and valued part of the Museum of Health Care team.
+Through the involvement and enthusiasm of our volunteers, we are able to increase our capacity and effectiveness as an organization, enhance our programs and collections, and provide our visitors with a fantastic experience.
+In return, our volunteers enjoy many benefits and play a vital role in preserving and sharing Canada's amazing healthcare history.

 Gallery Attendant

-• Welcome and orient visitors to the Museum and National Historic Site
+• Welcome and orient visitors to the Museum and Ann Baillie Building National Historic Site

-• Record levels of gallery attendance and monitor the galleries
+• Record gallery attendance and monitor the galleries

 • Answer visitor questions about Museum exhibits and the Ann Baillie Building National Historic Site

-• Assist with other Museum programs and special projects as time permits
+• Assist with Museum programs and special projects as needed

 English-to-French Translator